yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/managed-endpoint-aws.md

     Note the service name of the endpoint you want to link to your client application VPC in AWS.

-### Create the private endpoint in AWS
+### Create a private endpoint in AWS

 You can create the AWS endpoint using the AWS [VPC console](https://console.aws.amazon.com/vpc/) or from the command line using the [AWS CLI](https://docs.aws.amazon.com/cli/).

 #### Use the Amazon VPC console

-To create an interface endpoint to connect to your cluster endpoint, do the following:
+To create an interface endpoint to connect to your cluster PSE, do the following:

 1. Open the Amazon [VPC console](https://console.aws.amazon.com/vpc/).